rjfarmer/gfort2py/README.md

 For those wanting to get more involved, adding Fortran examples to the test suite of currently untested or unsupported features would be helpful.
 Bonus points if you also provide a python test case (that can be marked ``@pytest.mark.skip`` if it does not work) that demonstrates the proposed interface to the new fortran feature.

+See [how to write a test case](tests/README.md) for details on how to write test cases.

 For those wanting to go further and add the new feature themselves open a bug report and we can chat about what needs doing.